Dirack/hpscc/README.md

-# hpscc
-High Performance Scientific Computing with C course from Udemy
+# High Performance Scientific Computing with C - Course from Udemy